-Resources

-- Financial: Available budget

-- Human: Staff and partners

-- In kind: Venue to host press conference, website to host information, public figures and credible messengers to convey key messages to the public.
+Considerations Resources Language: Do you need to translate • Financial: Available budget materials or use an interpreter for live events? • Human: Staff and partners • Culture: Is it more appropriate to communicate in person or to use less direct channels or social media? • In kind: Venue to host press conference, website to host information, public figures and credible messengers to convey key messages to the public.